 Japan has a long history of matcha green tea.
 Green tea originated in China, gaining popularity after a Buddhist monk brought it to Japan.
-Eventually, the ritual of drinking tea developed into chadō ("Way of Tea"), also known as the Japanese tea ceremony, a ritualized process of drinking tea which includes specific steps for the preparation of matcha tea.
+Eventually, the ritual of drinking tea developed into chadō ("Way of Tea"), also known as the Japanese tea ceremony, a ritualized process of drinking tea that includes specific steps for the preparation of matcha tea.

 You can easily find places in Tokyo to drink high-quality green tea.
 More recently, new variations of green tea dishes have popped up, like matcha desserts.
 For matcha desserts, don't miss out the following 5 best matcha dessert cafes in Tokyo.